Coach holidays to Llandudno

 For those looking for some adrenalin-pumping action, head for the slopes and try your hand at sno-tubing or throw on your walking boots and go for a hike through Snowdonia's National Park.
 Spend the night at the theatre, explore a copper mine dating back to the Bronze Age or enter the world of Art with a visit to Mostyn contemporary art gallery.
 Llandudno Wales is home to two Blue Flag beaches, the North Shore is a mixture of sand and shingle and is very popular with holidaymakers compared to the quieter West Shore, another beautiful sandy beach just asking for sandcastles to adorn it!

-Tours start from only £89 per person and each holiday package to Llandudno includes: return coach travel, accommodation in a quality hotel (except self-drive), meals and excursions depending on the duration of the tour.
+Take a coach to Llandudno starting from only £89 per person and each holiday package includes: return coach travel, accommodation in a quality hotel (except self-drive), meals and excursions depending on the duration of the tour.

 To help you have an enjoyable holiday in Wales, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):